 Once you have effectively pinpointed the cause of your acid reflux or GERD, you can start to incorporate some of the following natural treatment options to relieve symptoms and ultimately heal your digestive system.

 We know stress can affect your health and your bones, but did you know that stress can increase acid reflux symptoms?
-To combat this, look for stress-reducing techniques.
+To overcome this, look for stress-reducing techniques.
 Yoga is a wonderful option as it connects the mind and body, which can help reduce daily stress.
 Even if you’re not a yogi, incorporate deep breathing and meditation to help ease stress levels.